raiden-network/spec/mobile_wallet.rst

    - off-chain payments (payment received, successful payment sent)
 - hub reputation system
 - user encrypted chat?
 (Signal protocol, Whisper, Matrix etc.)
-- adding new/custom tokens to interact with ? - this is easy for on-chain, but for off-chain it would mean deploying a new TokenNetwork contract (will not probably be supported)
+- adding new/custom tokens to interact with ? - this is easy for on-chain, but for off-chain it would mean deploying a new TokenNetwork contract (will probably not be supported in the wallet)

 Platforms & Languages
 =====================